Girls’/Women’s Competitive Sport Needs to be Affirmed and Trans-Identified Males Need to be Accommodated.

 If competitive sports were not sex-segregated, female athletes would rarely be selected for a team for which males and females try out, be seen in finals or on victory podiums, or experience the fair and safe competition enjoyed by their brothers.
 Congress has long understood the benefits of sport and the benefits of having the opportunity to train, compete and win.
 Repeatedly, Congress has affirmed that it wanted both our sons and our daughters to realize those benefits, which are well-documented in the academic literature.
 Girls and women learn the benefits of teamwork in pursuit of conference, state, and national championships; develop the self-esteem that flows from competent performance of physical skills; experience the life-changing power of competing against the best and standing on the podium; derive confidence borne of testing the limits of strength, speed, skill, and reaction time; and feel the power of personal achievement and public recognition when they are members of varsity and other select teams, and when they set school, meet, and other records of their accomplishments.
 And as sports double as an academic and social tool, these lessons and benefits reverberate well beyond the playing field throughout the lives of all female athletes.

-The legislative history of Title IX is clear that Congress also understood that even when height, size, and weight are equal, males are incrementally stronger and generate more explosive force, so that if males and females are forced to compete against each other, the physical safety of females is differently at risk.
+The legislative history of Title IX makes it clear that Congress understood that even when height, size, and weight are equal, males as a group are stronger and generate more explosive force, so that if males and females are forced to compete against each other, not only do males have and unfair performance advantage, the physical safety of females is also differently at risk.

-At the time Title IX’s athletics regulations were passed, no one raised the issues of gender identity apart from biological sex, or whether trans girls/women with the post-pubescent advantages of biological males should be allowed to participate in the space created by Congress to secure the sport experiences of biological females.
-Today, however, trans girls/women are asking for the right to compete in girls’ and women’s sport, directly against female athletes, even when they retain some or all of their male sex-linked strength, power, and related performance advantages.
-For many people, the issue is not whether trans girls/women should be included in women’s sport.
-Rather, it is whether female athletes can continue to be affirmed and trans girls/women included within women’s sports consistent with their gender identity.
+At the time Title IX’s athletics regulations were passed, no one raised the issues of gender identity or whether trans-identified males should be allowed to participate in the space created by Congress to secure the sport experiences of females.
+Today, however, trans-identified males are asking for the right to compete in girls’ and women’s sport, directly against female athletes, even though males possess sex-linked performance advantages due to males’ greater size, strength, power, speed, and more .
+Should the desires of these males take precedence over females’ desire for fair and safe competitive sport?
+Our position is, No.

 States are Passing Conflicting Laws.

-States have taken one of three general approaches to the issue of trans-inclusion in girls’ and women’s sport.
-Ten states expressly require males and females to participate in high school sports according to their birth sex, thereby prohibiting participation in girls’ sports by trans girls, whether or not they have begun male puberty or have had hormone therapy.
-In contrast, seventeen states and the District of Columbia expressly require the inclusion of trans girls in girls’ sports without regard to the extent to which they may retain the male-linked physical traits that otherwise justify excluding males from female sport on competitive fairness and safety grounds.
-Another set has adopted policies which allow transgirls to compete after taking gender-affirming hormones for a specified period.
+States have taken four general approaches to the issue of the inclusion of trans-identified males in girls’ and women’s sport.
+Some expressly require males and females to participate in high school sports according to their birth sex.
+Others expressly require the inclusion of trans-identified males into girls’ sports without regard to male-linked physical traits that justify excluding other males from female sport on competitive fairness and safety grounds.
+A third group has adopted policies that allow trans-identified males to compete against females after taking testosterone-suppression medications for a specified period.
 And some states have no policies one way or the other regarding gender identity and sport.

 The Cultural Battle Outside of the Courts Has Not Allowed for Respectful Dialogue on Science, Policy, and Best Practices.

-Transgender advocates accuse female athletes, their parents, and supporters of transphobia simply because they recognize the significance of biological sex in sport.
-Others seek unnecessarily to exclude all transgirls from all girls’ sports regardless of whether they have experienced male puberty or are undergoing gender-affirming therapies.
-The conflicting positions have sparked a rhetorical battle about who will suffer more harm: transgirls who are prevented from competing as girls, or females who are forced to compete against athletes who have the male sex-linked advantages girls’ and women’s sport was designed to exclude.
+The conflicting laws, legal positions, and philosphical stances have sparked a rhetorical battle about who will suffer more harm: trans-identified males who are prevented from competing as girls, or females who are forced to compete against athletes who have the very male sex-linked advantages that girls’ and women’s sport was designed to exclude.
 Throughout, surveys consistently show that Americans want girls’ and women’s sports opportunities for females only.
 Only a minority of Americans — just 29% according to one recent survey — favor allowing transgender students to participate on the sports team consistent with their gender identity.

 Conflicting Federal Legislative Proposals Take an “Either / Or” Approach.

-Various bills in the 117th Congress would either require identical treatment of — no distinctions allowed between — females and transgirls (H.R.
-5 – The Equality Act), or they would preclude all trans girls/women from participating in girls’/women’s sports, which would be restricted to biological females (H.R.
-426 and S. 251).
+Various bills in the 117th and 118th Congress would either require identical treatment — with no distinctions allowed between — female students and trans-identified males (117th Congress – H.R.
+5 – The Equality Act) — or would preclude all trans-identified males from participating in girls’/women’s sports, which would be restricted to females (118th Congress H.R.
+426 734, which passed in the House but not the Senate, and S. 251).

-Trans girls/women and their advocates argue that the Supreme Court’s decision in Bostock v.
-Clayton County, 590 U.S.___, 140 S. Ct 1731(2020), mandates the unconditional inclusion of trans girls/women in women’s sports.
-This is misleading at best, as Bostock was about workplace discrimination under Title VII, not about sex segregation in competitive sport; in its decision the Court expressly stated it was defining “sex” to mean “biological sex” not “gender identity”; and it expressly reserved for another day – did not decide – the issue of whether distinctions on the basis of sex are permissible for bathrooms, locker rooms, and sport.
+Trans-identified males and their advocates argue that the Supreme Court’s decision in Bostock v.
+Clayton County, 590 U.S.___, 140 S. Ct 1731(2020), mandates the unconditional inclusion of trans-identified males in women’s sports.
+This is misleading at best, as Bostock was about workplace discrimination under Title VII, not about sex segregation in competitive sport.
+In its decision, the Court expressly stated it was defining “sex” to mean “biological sex” not “gender identity”; and it expressly reserved for another day – did not decide – the issue of whether distinctions on the basis of sex are permissible for bathrooms, locker rooms, and sport.